anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 # 2023 - 45th ICSE

-## 2023A - The shared artifact underwent a lightweight check by one paper reviewer at the Technical track.
+## 2023A - The shared artifact underwent a lightweight check by one paper reviewer at the Technical track

 > Please note the following important changes for 2023:
 > 1. As previous ICSE editions, we apply an open science policy.
 This year, we will ask a reviewer to perform a lightweight check on the shared artifacts (see below).